 Today, I am listening to a podcast of an earlier interview he gave Terry Gross on NPR, perhaps five years before he didn't so much as die as slip out the door, unnoticed.
 The interview was in connection with the publication of Maxwell's work by The Library of America, a nice tribute to the literary tradition of America.

-Maxwell used the detail of feelings to bring forth his characters, constantly playing the dialectic between what the said and the interior life of what they felt.
+Maxwell used the detail of feelings to bring forth his characters, constantly playing the dialectic between what they said and the interior life of what they felt.

 I still admire and read John O'Hara and John Cheever; I revere William Maxwell, the quiet, steady observer of the small details that help define us all.